 The data confirmed my belief that the Korean clock would be more accurate.
 However, the data for the Seth Thomas 89 was somewhat irregular, revealing that the mainspring was not the best, so I included the data for two other clocks from my previous essay for comparison.
 On all the graphs, days one through seven are shown on the horizontal line (X axis).
 The timekeeping error in seconds is shown on the vertical line (Y axis).
 Click on each image to see the graph in full size.

-When comparing this graph to the graphs in the previous essay, I believe the main reason for the accuracy of this Korean clock lies in the mainspring.
-Another reason, to a lesser extent, is the open barrel.
+A factor that makes the Korean clock last for a whole month is the open barrel.
 The Hermle 341 would perform better if it had a larger mainspring barrel like the more expensive Hermle 351 or, better still, an open barrel like most American and oriental clocks.
 The accuracy of the Hermle clock could probably be improved by replacing the mainspring with another German mainspring from a different manufacturer if the Hermle clock was made before the 90s.
 The 0.0165" mainspring in this experiment was not a Hermle mainspring.
 I would not recommend such a strong mainspring: you should use 0.015" or less.

 There was more to learn by continuing the test.
 This clock ran for 36.5 days, and the graph looked like the one below.
 After six days, the mainspring begins to show modest irregularity.
 By the end of the month, we can see a curve that reaches a bottom after 15 days.